-I saw a fantastic deal on Disney Vacation Club points, but it was right in the middle of a workweek.
-So I began wondering if working remotely at Disney World was possible.
-Working at Disney World is easy if you’re a solopreneur or digital nomad.
+Working at Disney World is easy for a solopreneur or digital nomad.
 While many freelancers do it (and I’ve done it many times before while self-employed), working a 9 to 5 job has certain restrictions.

 Best Places On Disney Property To Work Remotely